scinos/yarn-deduplicate/README.md

 `--strategy <strategy>`

-`highest`
-It will try to use the highest installed version.
+`highest` will try to use the highest installed version.
 For example, with the following `yarn.lock`:

 ```text
 library@^1.1.0: